 NOTE: Payments can only be synced if there is a synced invoice to apply the payment to.
 For example, if an error occurs during syncing of INV-1246, the payment applied to that invoice will not be synced.

-Payments applied in DEAR will be exported to Xero during synchronisation if your Xero payment settings are set to Push to Xero or Synced both ways.
+Payments applied in DEAR will be exported to Xero during synchronisation if your Xero payment settings are set to Pushed to Xero or Synced both ways.
 Payments applied in Xero will be exported to DEAR during sync if your Xero payment settings are set to Pulled from Xero or Synced both ways.

 Payments are applied to invoices.
-Refunds are applied to credit notes (negative invoices).

 Customer Credits and Supplier Deposits